lmorchard/blog.lmorchard.com/posts/2022-07-13-taking-the-red-shoes/index.md

 The older woman danced in the clearing like a goddess.
 Silver hair spun and whipped.
 Her clothes had long since fallen to rags.
 They barely covered the assemblage of strained muscle, tendon, and bone to which she had been reduced.
 The one article of clothing that shone bright were a pair of red leather shoes strapped to her feet.

 She pranced on toe-tips to pirouette and plié, as if an invisible strand suspended her from the tree canopy.
-She transitioned to visceral stomps and hips gyrating, feet kissing the ground in sympathy with tectonic shift and rivers of molten rock flowing far below.
+She transitioned to visceral stomps and hips gyrating, all in sympathy with tectonic shift and rivers of molten rock flowing far below.
 There were no words, no song.
 She was dancing a dream with the whole of her body.

 Torunn watched, leaning against a nearby trunk.
 She'd watched the woman for hours the day before, from midday until sunset.
 Hunger and indecision had made her wander back to her camp.
 She came back the next morning to find the woman still at it, the dance going on and on, shifting and never ever repeating.
 The woman's eyes were open, but in a trance that ignored Torunn's presence.